 Salt Cay and South Caicos.

-During the height of the production years in the early 1900s, South Caicos shipped more salt than either Grand Turk or Salt Cay.
+During the height of the production years in the early 1900s, South Caicos produced and shipped more salt than either Grand Turk or Salt Cay.
 At this time, about 455 acres (184 hectares) (the entire central lake) of South Caicos ponds was being utilized.

 The Turks and Caicos is a small country with small islands.
 The limited acreage of the ponds could never justify the cost to construct and maintain deep water ports and other locations (like Lake Windsor on the nearby Bahamian island of Great Inagua) proved to be far more cost effective.
 The industry came to a close in this country by the 1960s.